Is Santa Real? 11 Gentle Ways to Break the News About Santa to Your Kids

 Prepare yourself that every child will have a different reaction to the truth about Santa

 On Psychcentral.com, it's suggested some kids will respond to the news with relief as their suspicions are confirmed.
-However, other kids may feel angry, betrayed, or unhappy when they get an honest answer to "Is Santa real?".
+However, other kids may feel angry, betrayed, or unhappy when they get an honest answer to "Is Santa real?"
 If your child reacts negatively and even gets angry at you, here's how you should respond.
 Psychcentral encourages parents to talk through the situation with sympathy and understanding and work to reassure children that Christmas still continues even if there is no Santa.
+You may even want to crack a Santa joke or two to cheer them up.

 Allow your children to experience the happiness of gift-giving